X

 Patrick Mahomes - Fantasy Football Rankings, NFL DFS

 Fantasy football drafting is all about finding value on the board.
-One player may not be a great third-round pick, but could pay off as an incredible sixth-round pick.
+One player may not be a great third-round pick but could pay off as an incredible sixth-round pick.
 The goal is to draft as many players who outplay the position in which you drafted them.

-With that being said, I am going to discuss five players that I am avoiding this fantasy draft season.
+With that being said, I am going to discuss five players I am avoiding this fantasy draft season.
 That does not mean I hate these players; it simply means I would not take them at their current cost because there are reasons to believe they may be overpriced.

 While examining current ADPs for the 2025 season, five players stuck out to me as overvalued.
-Again, I do not dislike these players at a certain cost if they fall down draft boards.
+Again, I do not dislike these players at a certain cost if they fall on draft boards.
 However, you should think twice before taking these guys at ADP or reaching above ADP on them.

 Patrick Mahomes, Kansas City Chiefs | QB6